-- 1.13 The Gosport Infrastructure Investment Plan (GIIP) was prepared on behalf of the Solent LEP and published in 2019.
-The overarching purpose of the GIIP was to identify future infrastructure needs of Gosport Borough across a range of 'economic infrastructure' themes to support the work of the Gosport Task Force which is considering the potential growth opportunities that may be realisable as a result of the disposal of various public sector sites in the Borough. - 1.14 The GIIP provides an initial framework for taking forward a future economic vision for Gosport and highlights key areas where there is scope for targeted public sector action and investment.
-The Final Report can be viewed on the Solent Partners website: https://solentpartners.com/wp-content/uploads/2023/10/gosport- infrastructure-investment-plan-feb-2019.pdf - 1.15 The Council is implementing a Digital Strategy which is funded by the UK Government's UK Shared Prosperity Fund (UKSPF).
+- 1.9 The Gosport Infrastructure Investment Plan (GIIP) was prepared on behalf of the Solent Local Enterprise Partnership (LEP) and published in 2019.
+The overarching purpose of the GIIP was to identify future infrastructure needs of Gosport Borough across a range of 'economic infrastructure' themes to support the work of the Gosport Task Force which is considering the potential growth opportunities that may be realisable as a result of the disposal of various public sector sites in the Borough. - 1.10 The GIIP provides an initial framework for taking forward a future economic vision for Gosport and highlights key areas where there is scope for targeted public sector action and investment.
+The Report can be viewed online: www.gosport.gov.uk/gblp2038evidence - 1.11 The Council is implementing a Digital Strategy which is funded by the UK Government's UK Shared Prosperity Fund (UKSPF).
 The Strategy seeks to deliver digital inclusion projects and maximise the benefits of digital technologies to develop Gosport as a 'Digital Peninsula'.
 The Gosport Infrastructure Investment Plan was key in the Council securing UKSPF funding, with telecommunications identified as one of the five priorities required to facilitate a step change in Gosport's economy.
-Further details on the Digital Strategy are set out in Appendix 2: Infrastructure Delivery Plan (IDP).
+Further details on the Digital Strategy and its implementation are set out in Appendix 2: Infrastructure Delivery Plan (IDP).